89luca89/pakkero/README.md

 Only the presence of it is not enough (like in the example attack before)

+Some basic checks are made:

+- the file exists

+- file size is +/- 15% of the registered one

 #### Byte Frequency Distribution Study

 To address the problem it is possible to recycle a technique mostly used in the data-recovery territory: the byte frequency distribution study